codepr/webcrawler-from-scratch/chapter1/crawling-logic.md

 func NewFromSettings(settings *CrawlerSettings) *WebCrawler {
 	return &WebCrawler{
 		logger:   log.New(os.Stderr, "crawler: ", log.LstdFlags),
+		linkFetcher: fetcher.New(settings.UserAgent, settings.Parser, settings.FetchTimeout),
 		settings: settings,
 	}
 }
 ```
+*Note: as shown, we declared again two interfaces that we're going to need
+after the concrete implementation, also we want to maintain the separation
+between `Fetcher` and `LinkFetcher` interfaces in order to maintain single
+responsibilities to each component, and making it easier for clients to
+implement the interfaces, less is more.*

 As we can see, the number of settings is high and a little uncomfortable to
 manage with constructor functions, this is a good case to adopt an opt pattern,